0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 ## Mixing programming language ideas

 Just like how someone who speaks Spanish and English might occasionally speak Spanglish, a developer who knows Python, JavaScript and C++ might occasionally think in PythonScript++.
 Each programming language has its own design philosophy, and it can be good to know multiple languages to see how things are done differently.
-Not all languages have the same things, like strong vs. weak typing, dynamic typing, built-ins vs. third party libraries, boilerplate, verbosity vs. brevity vs. terseness,
+Not all languages have the same things, like strong vs. weak typing, dynamic typing, built-ins vs. third party libraries, boilerplate, verbosity vs. brevity vs. terseness, and so on.

 ## Number of GitHub contributions isn't the best way to measure the accomplishments of a developer